Museum activities for children, and the childlike!

 On this page we collect different kinds of hints to delight children and everybody who is childlike during the museum visit.
 On the page you find information about the Children’s Museum Passport, fun Museum Activities, links to the museums’ own activities for children and hints for a successful museum visit with children.

-Check the list of museums belonging to the category Especially for kids, that have content planned for children in mind in their exhibitions.
+Check the list of museums belonging to the category For kids, that have content planned for children in mind in their exhibitions.
 At the Museum Card museums listed behind these links you can find: a Nursery room, a Playing area/family area or a Space to eat packed lunch.

 Children’s Museum Passport